Kennington Marmoleum Floor Recolouring

 Marmoleum Flooring Restoration in Kennington

 Moisture staining on marmoleum flooring does not always mean the floor has to be replaced.
-In this Kennington project, the floor was still structurally sound, so restoration was the more sensible first step.
+In this Kennington project, the floor was still serviceable, so restoration was the more sensible first step.

 Yellow Stains on Marmoleum Flooring